-1. For traditional delivery methods (fall or spring semester of 14 weeks), one unit of undergraduate academic credit equals:

-1 hour of lecture or seminar and two hours of study per week, or 2 hours of laboratory, studio, or similar activities and one hour of study per week, or

-3 hours of laboratory, studio, or similar activities per week, or 3 hours of supervised independent study per week or 40 or more total hours of supervised clinical or fieldwork experiences For traditional delivery methods other than fall or spring semesters, such as May term and 7-week sessions, total hours shall equal the above guidelines.
+- 1. For traditional delivery methods (fall or spring semester of 14 weeks), one unit of graduate academic credit equals: - 1 hour of lecture or seminar and two hours of study per week, or - 2 hours of laboratory, studio, or similar activities and one hour of study per week, or - 3 hours of laboratory, studio, or similar activities per week, or - 3 hours of supervised independent study per week or - 40 or more total hours of supervised clinical or fieldwork experiences For traditional delivery methods other than fall or spring semesters, such as May term and 7-week sessions, total hours shall equal the above quidelines. - For synchronous delivery methods in 5-week courses, one unit of graduate academic credit equals 1.5 hours of lecture or student/faculty interaction and 3 hours of study per week. - For asynchronous delivery methods, such as on-line courses, one unit of graduate academic credit shall be determined by demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes as judged by the appropriate faculty to be equivalent to a traditionally defined unit of graduate credit. - For internships, student teaching, clinical practice, community-based learning and similar educational activities which are not under the direct supervision by a Goshen College faculty member, one unit of graduate academic credit is commensurate with the hours involved and quality of the learning experience.
+Academic credit is awarded when the student fulfills the objectives and/or obtains the required competencies as set by the academic department.

-- For synchronous delivery methods in 5-week cohort-based adult degreecompletion courses, one unit of undergraduate academic credit equals 1.5 hours of lecture or student/faculty interaction and 3 hours of study per week. - 3.
-For asynchronous delivery methods, such as on-line courses, one unit of undergraduate academic credit shall be determined by demonstration of competency, demonstration of proficiency, or fulfillment of learning outcomes as judged by the appropriate faculty to be equivalent to a traditionally defined unit of undergraduate credit. - 4.
-For internships, student teaching, clinical practice, community-based learning and similar educational activities which are not under the direct supervision by a Goshen College faculty member, one unit of undergraduate academic credit is commensurate with the hours involved and quality of the learning experience.
-Academic credit is awarded when the student fulfills the objectives and/or obtains the required competencies as set by the academic department. - For supervised undergraduate research, communication and theater practice, private music lessons, and similar activities, the amount of effort required for one unit of undergraduate academic credit is determined by the supervising faculty and/or department. - For the study-service term and travel courses, instruction and student work for the purposes of credit hour computation include some or all of the following: - · Course meetings before, during and after the dates of travel. - · Language instruction and testing. - Viewing and reading assigned texts. - Lectures and discussion led by the instructor and guest speakers. - Museum, clinic, business, government, church, natural world and other site visits.

-- · Cultural excursions and performances.

-- Service-learning projects.

-- · Home-stays with significant intercultural learning.

-- Student journaling for recording observations, reflection, and synthesis.

-- · Collaborative and independent projects.

-- · Oral presentations.

-- · Electronic portfolio postings of selected work.
+- For supervised graduate research, communication and theater practice, private music lessons, and similar activities, the amount of effort required for one unit of graduate academic credit is determined by the supervising faculty and/or department. - 6.
+For travel courses, instruction and student work for the purposes of credit hour computation may include some or all of the following: - Course meetings before, during and after the dates of travel. - Language instruction and testing. - · Viewing and reading assigned texts. - Lectures and discussion led by the instructor and guest speakers. - Museum, clinic, business, government, church, natural world and other site visits. - Cultural excursions and performances. - Service-learning projects. - · Home-stays with significant intercultural learning. - Student journaling for recording observations, reflection, and synthesis. - Collaborative and independent projects. - Oral presentations. - Electronic portfolio postings of selected work.

-Consistent with on-campus class expectations in #1 above, a 3-credit travel course requires a total of 105 hours of learning experiences and a 14-credit study-service term requires a total of 490 hours of learning activities.
+Consistent with on-campus class expectations in #1 above, a 3-credit travel course requires a total of 170 hours of learning experiences.